gsarchive/markdown/html/dixon.md

 librarian.
 She was a Latin scholar and taught and translated online.
 She was married to James Dixon for 31 years and was a member of St. Matthias Anglican Church in Dothan, Alabama.

+Three months after Meredith assumed the curatorship of the G&S Archive, she died in a car accident.
+We miss her kind positivity.